Luquish/Chatbot/README.md

+# Disclaimer
+In case you have received this project as a zip, here is the link to the original repository: https://github.com/Luquish/Chatbot.git

 # Vercel AI SDK RAG Guide Starter Project

 This is the starter project for the Vercel AI SDK [Retrieval-Augmented Generation (RAG) guide](https://sdk.vercel.ai/docs/guides/rag-chatbot).